FedLLM-Align: Feature Extraction From Heterogeneous Clients: Related Work

-Another similar approach is PTab \cite{liu2022ptab}.
-It is essentially a three-stage framework to model tabular data using pre-trained language models, addressing semantic gaps in feature representations and enabling training on mixed datasets.
-Modality Transformation serializes rows into textual phrases to infuse semantic context from headers, followed by Masked-Language Fine-tuning for contextual learning and Classification Fine-tuning for task adaptation.
-This textualization bridges domain differences, allowing heterogeneous tables to augment training.
-Evaluated on eight binary classification datasets, PTab outperforms XGBoost and neural baselines (e.g., SAINT, TabTransformer) in average AUC under supervised and semi-supervised settings, with enhanced instance-based interpretability via feature importance and semantic similarities.
-Advantages include semantic enrichment and scalable data mixing; limitations encompass binary-task focus and potential oversimplification of numerical values.
+Another related approach is PTab~\cite{liu2022ptab}, a three-stage framework for modeling tabular data with pretrained language models.
+It mitigates semantic gaps by converting rows into text (Modality Transformation), followed by Masked-Language Fine-tuning and Classification Fine-tuning.
+This textualization bridges domain differences and allows training on mixed tabular datasets.
+Evaluated on eight binary classification tasks, PTab outperforms XGBoost and neural baselines (e.g., SAINT, TabTransformer) in average AUC under both supervised and semi-supervised settings.

-Perhaps the closest to our work is \cite{tang2022privacy}, which introduces a secure embedding aggregation protocol for federated representation learning, ensuring information-theoretic privacy for both entities and embeddings against a curious server and up to $T < N/2$ colluding clients.
-It performs a one-time private entity union to reveal the global entity set without ownership disclosure, then secret-shares local embeddings via Lagrange coded computing.
-Clients issue coded queries to retrieve aggregations privately, with server-added noise preventing leakage of non-local entity embeddings.
-Across tasks like knowledge graph completion, recommendation, and node classification, SecEA yields $<5\%$ performance loss versus non-private baselines (e.g., EmbAvg), with relative latency dropping to $0.77\%$ on large datasets via parallelization.
-Advantages encompass comprehensive privacy and utility retention; limitations include elevated overhead in small-scale, shallow-model scenarios.
+Closest to our federated setting is SecEA (Secure Embedding Aggregation)~\cite{tang2022privacy}, which introduces a secure embedding aggregation protocol for federated representation learning, providing information-theoretic privacy against a curious server and up to $T < N/2$ colluding clients.
+SecEA performs a private entity union and distributes local embeddings via secret sharing and Lagrange coded computing.
+Across tasks like knowledge graph completion, recommendation, and node classification, SecEA incurs under $5\%$ performance loss compared to non-private baselines while achieving notable efficiency gains through parallelization.
+Complementing this, recent IJCAI work, such as CReFF~\cite{ijcai2022p308} studies federated learning on heterogeneous data by decoupling representation learning and classifier re-training, showing that carefully designed representation and aggregation schemes are key for robust FL under non-IID client distributions.